 Since I opened The Bhaktishop in 2006, I have been in committed study with Doug Keller in Yoga as Therapy, as well as spending as much time as possible in company and conversation with Christina Sell in the lifelong hang-around-together study track.
 Both of these humble and wise friends and mentors inspire me deeply, open my mind, and help me speak clearly and honestly on the path of hatha yoga teaching.
 I also finally completed my Level 1 Iyengar Teacher Training with Julie Lawrence in Portland in 2014.
 While I am not an Iyengar teacher, and I did not ever mistake the asana teachers from the Krishnamacharya line as realized beings or gurus, I also do not support the paternalistic, abusive history of the way these particular forms were often taught, particularly by Mr. Iyengar and Mr. Jois themselves.
 I’m grateful to have spent time in study with Carrie Owerko, who shifted the Iyengar legacy into one of self-directed, exploratory awareness for me.
-For the past couple of years I have spent a lot of my study time in the stellar company of Portland's own Todd Jackson, learning to soften into my inner body's felt sense and grow my internal awareness in new and surprising ways.
+For the past couple of years I have spent a lot of my study time in the company of Portland's own Todd Jackson, learning to soften into my inner body's felt sense and grow my internal awareness in new and surprising ways.
 I am also a Certified Yoga Therapist through the IAYT.org. and utilize those tools of therapeutic wisdom in private sessions as well as public classes.
 My studentship and abiding, dharmic respect for the roots of the source traditions are the driving forces of my life, and I am grateful every day for the practice and teachers that I have stumbled into.
 I'm indebted to the wisdom of all those unnamed, unknown indigenous Indian teachers (and in the diaspora) that came before me on this long and winding and deeply colonized road, and credit them all with absolutely anything interesting, connected, or smart that I ever say or do in the classroom.